canmet-energy/btap_ml/docs/usage/train_model_pipeline.rst

 useful in the training process.
 The availability of each feature selection tool will vary depending on whether the total energy/costing is predicted or whether the energy/costing breakdowns are predicted.

+There are options from selecting between two models: Either a Multilayer Perceptron (MLP) or a Random Forest (RF) model.
+User can specify the type of being model that needs to be trained by sepcifying 'mlp' for MultiLayer Perceptron or 'rf' for Random Forest Model in the selected_model_type parameter in input_config.yml.

 Using the selected features and preprocessed datasets, ``predict.py`` will be called to train the model.
 Hyperparameter tuning can be performed at the cost of additional time complexity or the default model architecture can be used.
 The trained model and test results will be output for future use.